c3se/alvis-intro/README.md

 The accompanying slides for these problems can be found
 ***TODO***

 ## Tutorial overview
 Doing the excercises are voluntary, but make sure to read the associated READMEs for each part to make sure that you're not missing something.

 1. Connecting and submitting jobs
 2. A simple ML example on the GPU
 3. Loading data: provided, your own and from the web
-4. ***TODO*** Checkpointing
+4. Checkpointing
-5. ***TODO*** Profiling w/ TensorBoard
+5. Profiling w/ TensorBoard
-6. ***TODO*** Single node, multiple GPUs
+6. Single node, multiple GPUs
-7. ***TODO*** Multiple nodes, multiple GPUs
+7. ***TODO TensorFlow*** Multiple nodes, multiple GPUs

 ## A note on notebooks
 Large parts of this tutorial are written in Jupyter Notebooks, this fileformat is good for teaching and early development.
 However, when submitting jobs or handling a larger code-base it might be more convenient to use python files.
 To convert a notebook to python file use
 ```bash
 jupyter nbconvert --to script my_notebook.ipynb
 ```